rsowell/cs-457-agile-iterations/docs/0-Intro-23fe.md

-# CHIP 10.5: Agile Iterations
+# Final Project: Agile Iterations

-Welcome to CHIP 10.5!
+Welcome to the Final Project!

 The goal of this assignment is to experience a small-scale version of real agile software development as it is typically practiced in industry.
 In particular: